This information will help you get ready for your surgery or procedure at MSK while you’re breastfeeding or lactating (when your body makes milk).

 806-352-2519

-Infant Risk Center offers information about taking medications during pregnancy and breastfeeding.
+Infant Risk Center offers information about taking medicine during pregnancy and breast or chest feeding.

 LactMed Drug and Lactation Database